 How's My Waterway?
 Learn the condition of local streams, lakes and other waters anywhere in the US... quickly and in plain language.
 See if your local waterway was checked for pollution, what was found, and what is being done.
 The source of this information is a US Environmental Protection Agency (EPA) database of State water quality monitoring reports provided under the Clean Water Act.

 U.S. EPA: Standards & Risk Management This site provides links to drinking water regulations on contaminants that are regulated under the Safe Drinking Water Act.
 It also has links to health advisories and scientific support information, including risk assessments.

-University of Nebraska: Water Information You Can Use The University of Nebraska-Lincoln has compiled a database for students, researchers, and farmers.
+University of Nebraska: Water Information The University of Nebraska-Lincoln has compiled a database for students, researchers, and farmers.
 The site contains information about watersheds, crop irrigation, drinking water, and references to other web information, journals, and federal laws.

 Northern Plains & Mountains Regional Water Program The Northern Plains and Mountain (NPM) Region includes Colorado, Montana, North and South Dakota, Utah, Wyoming, and Native American country located within these states.
 The NPM Regional Water Team works to integrate research, education, and extension programs to address high priority water issues and strives to establish a collaborative, structured process which develops and shares new and existing water resource practices and management techniques throughout the region and nationally.
 This is the result of a partnership between NIFA USDA and Land Grant Colleges and Universities.

 Environmental Education Links